 - Pain will resolve spontaneously in 20-30% but has a high recurrence rate (~60%).

-Consider referring to a specialist for other treatment options if pain is severe or persistent.
+Consider referring to a specialist for other treatment options if breast pain is severe or persistent.
 A diary of pain and symptoms for two months may help in assessment.
-Further treatment may include:

 - Tamoxifen (an oestrogen-receptor antagonist) has also been shown to be effective.
 However, it is not licensed for mastalgia in the UK, and side-effects include hot flushes, vaginal bleeding, vaginal discharge, increased risk of thromboembolism and increased risk of endometrial cancer.
 Non-hormonal contraception is required during use because of potential teratogenicity.
 There is a risk of thromboembolism but this may be less when given for this indication, usually at a lower dose than the dose used for breast cancer, and for only the luteal phase of the cycle.
 Tamoxifen gel applied topically may also be effective, but is not in common use or generally available.